Ivxnrms/Mikrotik_Music/README.md

 4. Type "run (number)" to run the script.

-### I am NOT the author of this scripts, this is just a repo to store 'em, and to teach people how to use it :)
+I am NOT the author of this scripts, this is just a repo to store 'em, and to teach people how to use it :p